 The curriculum is designed with industry collaboration, ensuring it is current and relevant.
-Within the program, students use ActiveNet software, the most widely used registration management software in the recreation industry.
+Within the program, students use ActiveNet software and PerfectMind, the most widely used registration management software in the recreation industry.

 Students apply their skills by planning and implementing events for local community and charity organizations.
-A two-day leadership camp at a YMCA outdoor centre helps build communication and leadership skills while guest speakers, practical training and field trips provide added benefits in preparing you for the workplace.
+A three-day leadership camp at the OELC (Ontario Educational Leadership Centre) helps build communication and leadership skills while guest speakers, practical training and field trips provide added benefits in preparing you for the workplace.

 Learning from professors, as well as managers and directors of recreation programs, centres and agencies will give you valuable exposure to the industry and training in current issues.Courses Program Standards

-Qualified students will complete a work placement in the fourth semester – three days per week for 15 weeks (total of 250 hours).
+Qualified students will complete a work placement in Semester 4 – three days per week for 15 weeks (total of 250 hours).
 The school works with the student to find a placement with an industry partner.
 The placement occurs across industry sectors including professional sport associations, community and amateur sport governing bodies, and private sector sport organizations.
 These placements provide valuable experience and industry contacts.

 Want to advance your career, but don’t have the time to commit to a full-time course?
 Try a part-time certificate course and enhance your skill set in less time.